Create a capability

 Steps

-3. Give the capability a clear name and description.
+- Give the capability a clear name, description, and usage guidance.
 The name is what specialists see when you assign capabilities to them, so make it task-shaped: Look up order, Cancel subscription, Track delivery.
-The description tells the AI when to use it.
+The description should summarize what the capability does.
+In When should AI use this capability?, explain the situations that should trigger a call to the capability.
+Publishing requires non-empty usage guidance.

 Simple Tool — a single-form interface for “call this endpoint and return the result” capabilities.
 Pick this if your capability is one API call with no branching or transformation.